nicoleyshebbel/Molecular-Dynamics-workshop/README.md

 MD simulations can be divided into two major groups: All-atoms and coarse-grained.

-All-atoms simulations represent every atom of the simulation, making them extremely precise if computational heavy.
-Coarse-grained simulations group atoms into beads, which makes them faster and less computationally heavy at the cost of a slight loss in precision.
+All-atoms simulations represent every atom present in the system, making them extremely precise if computational heavy.
+Coarse-grained simulations, on the other hand, split atoms into beads.
+Each bead is usually equivalent to four non-hydrogen atoms.
+Because the atoms are grouped inside of beads and not individually being processed, coarse-grained simulations are faster and less computationally heavy at the cost of a slight loss in precision.

 ## Tools
 In this workshop, we will be working with a couple of different tools.